FAQ: Chinese Characters Will Not Display

 Warnings:

-- The following suggestions are primarily for applications created in and intended for a Chinese locale, i.e. usually installed on 100% Chinese language systems.
+- The following suggestions are primarily for applications created in and intended for a Chinese locale, i.e. 100% Chinese language systems.

-- QuickBooks won't be helped by AppLocale.
-Skip to Option 2: Change Locale.
+- QuickBooks won't be helped by locale emulators.
+Skip to the second option here on changing the system locale.

 You can use AppLocale to run an application once, or you can have it create a shortcut to run the app with these settings every time.
 You may need to run AppLocale as an Administrator the first time you use it on an application, but after a shortcut is created any user can run it.
 By default it drops the shortcut into AppLocale's folder in the Start menu.
 From there you can move the shortcut wherever you want.
 AppLocale will nag you every time you start it, telling you that this is a "temporary solution" and that you can change your entire locale instead.
 Duh.
 Just ignore that.